Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Methods to construct individualized treatment rules

 \subsection{Virtual twins}

 The virtual twins method consists in predicting response probabilities for treatment and control twins for all individuals using counterfactual models \cite{foster2011subgroup}.
-Then, the difference in the probabilities is used as the outcome in a classification or regression tree.
-A subgroup of individuals defined by a region $S$ of the covariate space $X$ for which the treatment effect $\tau(x)$ is better than a prespecified threshold can be then identified.
-The two steps are described below: \begin{enumerate} \item Fit a random forest in which the covariates, the treatment indicator, and treatment-covariates interactions are included to estimate the response function $\mu(x)$ and the ITE $\tau(x)$ as in S-learner. \item Build a regression or a classification tree to find the covariates $X$ that are strongly associated with $\tau(x)$ to define region $S$.
+The difference in the probabilities is then used as the outcome in a classification or regression tree.
+A subgroup of individuals defined by a region $S$ of the covariate space $\mathcal{X}$ for which the treatment effect $\tau$ is better than a prespecified threshold can be then identified.
+The two steps are described below: \begin{enumerate} \item Fit a random forest in which the covariates, the treatment indicator, and treatment-covariates interactions are included to estimate the response function $\mu$ and the ITE $\tau$ as in S-learner. \item Build a regression or a classification tree to find the covariates $X$ that are strongly associated with $\tau$ to define region $S$.
 Define $\tau*$, a binary variable, as the outcome.
 When $\tau>c$, $\tau*=1$ and when $\tau \leq c$, $\tau*=0$.
 Develop an ITR based on the value of $\tau*$.
-Individuals for which $\tau*=1$ are placed in the region $\hat{S}$.
-The evaluated treatment is given to individuals in $\hat{S}$ \end{enumerate} The enhanced treatment effect in S, Q(S), can be computed using a bias-corrected bootstrap procedure \cite{foster2011subgroup}:
+Individuals for which $\tau*=1$ are placed in the estimated region $\hat{S}$.
+The evaluated treatment is given to individuals in $\hat{S}$ \end{enumerate} In this work, we built a classification tree and set $c$ equal to $0$.

-In this work, we chose to build a classification tree and to set $c$ equal to $0$.
+The enhanced treatment effect Q(S) defined as: can be estimated by estimating $P(Y=1|A=1,X \in \hat{S})$, $P(Y=1|A=0,X \in \hat{S})$, $P(Y=1|A=1)$ and $P(Y=1|A=0)$ using the observed proportions of the data.
+One of the different approaches that can be used to correct bias is bootstrapping.
+Bootstrapping measures the bias of $Q(\hat{S})$, which is then used to adjust $Q(\hat{S})$.
+In their work, Foster et al. compared bootstrapping to other approaches; their conclusion favored bootstrap with 20 samples \cite{foster2011subgroup}.